What is Truth?

 Psa 118:8 It is better to trust in the LORD than to put confidence in man.

 But why can not the many who teach against or apart from the doctrine of Jesus Christ and His apostles see these truths?
-Consider these; though speaking of a future fulfillment of a prophecy concerning the man of perdition, the following verses emphasize the power of God to send strong delusion to believe a lie to any who refuse the love of the truth:
+Consider these; though speaking of a prophecy concerning "the man of perdition", the following verses emphasize the power of God to send strong delusion to believe a lie to any who refuse the love of the truth:

 2Th 2:10 And with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.